geodeepak/Seismolive/What's-New-in-ObsPy-0.10.0.md

   * add `get_coordinates()` method to inventory and network objects (see #740)
   * read/write support for DataAvailability tags in StationXML files.
   * write support for SACPZ ASCII representation of channel responses.
+- obspy.taup:
+  * Replaced Fortran implementation with much more powerful Python port of Java TauP.
+This enabled us to drop all Fortran code, which simplifies releases and builds tremendously.
 - obspy.xseed:
   * add support for Poles and Zeros type "B" (Analog, Hz), see #899
 - obspy.zmap:
   * New module which adds ZMAP read/write support
-- obspy.taup:
-  * replaced fortran implementation through much more powerfull python port of java taup.
-This enabled us to drop all fortan code, which simplifies releases and builds tremendously.
 - scripts:
   * All scripts now require argparse instead of optparse.
   * All scripts now accept -V or --version to print version information.